AliFatahadoost/JaliFrame-Stand-Alone/README.md

 Jali Frame turns database-backed application structure into declarations.

-Instead of building controllers, services, repositories, DTOs, mappers, route handlers, and a separate frontend for every CRUD screen, you define your application through a small set of enums and use Jali's Web Components to render it.
+Instead of building controllers, services, repositories, DTOs, mappers, and a separate frontend for every CRUD screen, you define your application through a small set of enums and use Jali's Web Components to render it.

 **No Spring.
 No ORM.
 No React.
-No build step.**
+No frontend build step.**

 Just Java, SQL Server, HTML, CSS, JavaScript, and a framework built around them.